Indonesia Comic Con: Indonesia Anime Con

 Indonesia Anime Con (INACON or IAC) is the spin-off event of ICC, which is a separated Japanese anime and manga convention, established on 15 June 2024.
 It was first announced on 1 January 2024, with the unveiling of the event's then-unnamed two mascots; later revealed as Kaitu Arjuna and Kirana Yumi.
 It is set to be the second major anime convention in Indonesia after Comifuro.

-The debut took place on 15–16 June 2024 in Indonesia Convention Exhibition, BSD City, instead of JICC.
+The debut took place on 15–16 June 2024 in Indonesia Convention Exhibition, BSD City.
 It featured comic artists, as well as special guests, from Japan and Indonesia.
 The guests includes Motomu Toriyama and Teruki Endo, each are the co-director and gameplay battle director of Final Fantasy VII Rebirth.
 Weird Genius and JKT48 filled the musical performance.

-The second edition of INACON was originally intended to be held from 17–18 May 2025 at the Senayan Park mall, but was pushed back to October, being held simultaneously with ICC in the same place and date.
+The second edition of INACON was originally intended to be held from 17 to 18 May 2025 at the Senayan Park mall, but was pushed back to October, being held simultaneously with ICC in the same place and date, the JICC.
 Consequently, the national finals of the Indonesia Cosplay Grand Prix was relocated to ChibiCon!
 Surabaya doujinshi convention in Tunjungan Plaza.